apapoudakis/myshell/README.md

 - batch() : reads the batchfile line by line

-- parsing() : Parse the line in tokens with strtok function and delimeter ; and &&
+- parsing() : Parse the line in tokens with strtok function and delimeter ; , &&

 - exec() : fork a child process witch execute the commands